qmwang1/clipdinosam/README.md

-CLIP-DINO-SAM with LoRA (staged fine-tuning)
+CLIP-DINO/Swin-SAM with LoRA (staged fine-tuning)

-This project wires together a DINO/DINOv2 vision backbone, a frozen CLIP text encoder, and the SAM mask decoder (using its prompt encoder) to produce text-aware segmentation masks.
+This project wires together an image backbone (DINO/DINOv2 or supervised Swin Transformer), a frozen CLIP text encoder, and the SAM mask decoder (using its prompt encoder) to produce text-aware segmentation masks.
 It includes LoRA adapters and a staged training plan to minimize drift while adapting to your domain.

 Stages

 - Stage 0 — Initialise
-  - Backbone: DINOv2 ViT-L/14 or B/16 (pretrained).
+  - Backbone: DINO/DINOv2 ViT (e.g., ViT-L/14, ViT-B/16) or a supervised Swin Transformer (e.g., Swin-B) from timm.
   - Text: CLIP text encoder (ViT-L/14, frozen).
-  - Seg head: SAM mask decoder + prompt encoder (pretrained), using DINO tokens as image embeddings via a light projection.
+  - Seg head: SAM mask decoder + prompt encoder (pretrained), using backbone tokens as image embeddings via a light projection.

 - Stage 1 — Get it working
-  - Freeze DINO & CLIP.
+  - Freeze the vision backbone & CLIP.
-  - Train: thin image projection head (DINO tokens → CLIP dim) and SAM mask decoder adapters.
+  - Train: thin image projection head (backbone tokens → CLIP dim) and SAM mask decoder adapters.
   - Losses: Dice + BCE for masks; optional point/box robustness.

 - Stage 2 — Light domain adaptation (recommended)
-  - Add LoRA to DINO’s last 2–4 blocks.
+  - Add LoRA to the backbone’s last 2–4 blocks (available for DINO out of the box; add Swin targets if desired).
   - Keep CLIP text frozen; keep SAM adapters trainable.
   - Data: mix unlabelled with labelled/pseudo-labelled.
 Optionally enable self-distillation/MIM (small weight) and CLIP alignment loss (small weight) to stabilise semantics.

 - Stage 3 — More labels (≥2–3k masks)
-  - Unfreeze more of DINO with low LR while keeping LoRA on; optionally tiny LoRA on CLIP text cross-attn inside the decoder.
+  - Unfreeze more of the backbone with low LR while keeping LoRA on; optionally tiny LoRA on CLIP text cross-attn inside the decoder.
   - Keep CLIP alignment loss on to reduce degradation.

 Quick Start